amazinglyaws/githubactions_devsecops/README.md

 - Follow the steps in the Overview section to start the integration with GitHub repository
 - Open your GitHub account and select your repository.
 In my case it is 'githubactions_devsecops'
 - Click on 'Setting's and on the left pane under 'Secrets and variables' > 'Actions'
-- Click 'New rpository secret'
+- Click 'New repository secret'
 - Now go back to your SonarQube dashboard.
 Copy SONAR_TOKEN and click 'Generate Token'
 - Click 'Generate' to generate the token
 - Copy this token and click 'Continue'
 - Go back to GitHub and create this secret
    Name: SONAR_TOKEN
    Secret: paste your token
-  Click 'Add secret'
+- Click 'Add secret'
 - Go back to SonarQube dasbhoard
 - Copy the SONAR_HOST_URL and the URL as shown
 - Go back to GitHub and create this secret
    Name: SONAR_HOST_URL
    Secret: <URL>
 - Two SonarQube secrets are added in GitHub to complete the integration with GitHub.
 Click 'Continue'

 #### Step 3B:  Create the GitHub Actions Pipeline workflow